Ebene-zer/os-concurrency-solutions/README.md

 - Prevents buffer overflow and underflow
 - Uses **mutex locks** and **condition variables**

+Implementation details (actual):

+- Uses a `Buffer` with capacity 5.
+- Spawns 2 producer threads and 3 consumer threads by default.
+- Synchronization implemented with `ReentrantLock` and `Condition` objects.

 ### 2️.
 Dining Philosophers Problem

 - Philosophers competing for shared forks
 - Demonstrates deadlock scenarios and deadlock-free solutions
 - Uses **semaphores** and resource ordering

+Implementation details (actual):

+- Implements 5 philosophers by default.
+- Uses a `Semaphore` per fork and enforces a resource ordering (pick lower-index fork first) to avoid deadlock.

 ### 3️.
 Readers–Writers Problem